Ketanji Brown Jackson Supreme Court nomination: Support

 Senate Majority Leader Chuck Schumer and Democratic members of the Judiciary Committee including Dick Durbin, Sheldon Whitehouse, Richard Blumenthal, Amy Klobuchar, and Patrick Leahy voiced their support for Jackson's nomination.

-House Majority Whip Jim Clyburn, who had earlier lobbied Biden to nominate U.S. District Judge J. Michelle Childs, expressed his support for Jackson and called for "strong bipartisan support" in the confirmation process.
+House majority whip Jim Clyburn, who had earlier lobbied Biden to nominate U.S. District Judge J. Michelle Childs, expressed his support for Jackson and called for "strong bipartisan support" in the confirmation process.

 Jackson's nomination also received support from two former federal Circuit Court judges appointed by Republican presidents, Thomas B. Griffith and J. Michael Luttig.
-Clark M. Neily, Senior Vice President for Legal Studies at the CATO Institute, also endorsed Jackson's nomination.
+Clark M. Neily, senior vice president for legal studies at the CATO Institute, also endorsed Jackson's nomination.

 In March, 83 former state attorneys general signed a letter to the Senate Judiciary Committee endorsing Jackson's nomination.
 Although not a formal endorsement, the American Bar Association's Standing Committee on the Federal Judiciary unanimously rated Jackson "Well Qualified" to serve on the Supreme Court.

 Opposition

 Some Republican Party leaders and senators voiced early opposition, while many others stated that they would evaluate Jackson's nomination.
 Senate Minority Leader Mitch McConnell characterized Jackson as "the favored choice of far-left dark-money groups that have spent years attacking the legitimacy and structure of the court itself".
 The Republican National Committee called Jackson "a radical, left-wing activist who would rubberstamp Biden's disastrous agenda".
-Republican Senator Lindsey Graham, who had previously voted in favor of Jackson's confirmation to the DC Circuit Court of Appeals the previous year, stated that the nomination "means the radical Left has won President Biden over yet again".
+Republican senator Lindsey Graham, who had previously voted in favor of Jackson's confirmation to the DC Circuit Court of Appeals the previous year, stated that the nomination "means the radical Left has won President Biden over yet again".
 Former district court judge U. W. Clemon wrote to Biden urging him not to appoint Jackson to the Supreme Court.

-Some Republican lawmakers, such as Senators Marsha Blackburn, Josh Hawley, and Ted Cruz have criticized Brown's sentencing of child pornography offenders below the sentencing guideline and her support for reducing or removing mandatory minimums for such offenders while on the United States Sentencing Commission.
-Conversely, The New York Times labeled the claims misleading since her sentencing of child pornography offenders is not uncommonly lenient and her recommendations while on the sentencing commission were nearly unanimously supported by the other members.
+Some Republican lawmakers, such as senators Marsha Blackburn, Josh Hawley, and Ted Cruz have criticized Brown's sentencing of child pornography offenders below the sentencing guideline and her support for reducing or removing mandatory minimums for such offenders while on the United States Sentencing Commission.
+Fact checks from the New York Times and Washington Post said these criticisms were misleading, a distortion of her record, and in part snipped out of context.